-Swimming and canoeing are big parts of our camp culture.
-It is important for campers to know we might not have time for this every day, but they will have opportunities throughout the week.
-Campers will always be supervised when swimming by counsellors with water safety certifications.
+Swimming and canoeing are big parts of the Voyageurs program.
+Voyageurs will always be supervised when swimming by staff with water safety certifications.

 All campers are required to do a swim test at the beginning of camp to determine their swimming level.
 Depending on our assessment of their swimming ability they may be required to wear a life jacket whenever they are in the water.
-If they pass the test, they will be allowed to swim without a life jacket unless parents/guardian request otherwise on their application form or at the time of drop off.
+If they pass the test, they will be allowed to swim without a life jacket in designated swimming areas, unless parents/guardian request otherwise on their application form or at the time of drop off.
 All campers must wear a life jacket whenever they are in a canoe.